nickswetUCSD/power-outages/README.md

 <br />

 - **CAUSE.CATEGORY.DETAIL**🌪️:
->"Represents the postal code of the U.S. states."
+>"Detailed description of the event categories causing the major power outages."
 Interesting metric to track and aggregate.
 <br />

 - **CUSTOMERS.AFFECTED**🚶: